Yellow Blooming Perennials

 My Garden Zone Is

-Yellow Blooming Perennials add wonderful color and meaning to any garden
+Buy Yellow Blooming Perennials to add wonderful color and meaning to any garden from Tn Nursery

 Yellow Trillium is a rhizomatous herb with unbranched stems that grows close to the ground.
 Native to then southeaster US, it blooms in mid- to late-spring, producing twisted yellow petals with a lemon scent.
 In the wild it prefers mature deciduous forests as well as rocky stream banks.
 The Trillium produces no true stem.
 The "stem" is actually a subaerial extension of the rhizome rising above ground level.
 Trillium. goes dormant during the summer, during which time they propagate by division.
 Yellow Trillium is a prized ground cover, adapting well to shady areas.